 - Add the vegetables and cover.

 - Cook until the vegetables reach the desired tenderness.
 In general, most vegetables require only a few minutes of steaming.
 If you like your veggies tender, cook them a little longer; if you prefer them on the crisper side, cook for a shorter period.
-Be careful not to overcook, or you'll end up with mushy vegetables.
+Be careful not to overcook, or you'll end up with mush.

 In the Microwave: